rpared/freshiescanada/README.md

 # freshiescanada
-Info for Toronto incoming international college students.
+Info for incoming international college students, specifically to Toronto (for the time being).
 By Team Alpha